Article II of the United States Military Code Of Conduct

 - Article1 - I am an American, fighting in the forces which guard my country and our way of life.
 I am prepared to give my life in their defense.

-For full description of all the articles of the Code of Conduct see the above links.
+- For a full description of all the articles of the Code of Conduct see the above links.